jdesive/dockarr/README.md

 ## Explanation
 Setting up a HTPC can be hard for most let alone doing it with best practices and security in mind.
 We have curated this cli tool in order to help ease some of that and add in some nice-to-have features that make life a little easier.
-This started simply with wanting and easily deployable and producible script for Plex and companion apps and that is still the goal.
+This started simply with wanting an easily deployable and producible script for Plex and companion apps and that is still the goal.

 In order to easily deploy and maintain the services described below, we use Docker as it allows us to spin up and down, update, link, and isolate services.
 This also helps us manage the resources consumed by the various services in a granular way if desired.
 Each service is in a docker-compose file that describes environment, volumes, networks, ports, etc. to allow easy modification and customization.

-This cli tool provides commands that can be used to easily install dependencies, download services, install/uninstall services, and update this repo.
+This cli tool provides commands that can be used to easily install dependencies, download services, install/uninstall services, and update services.
-It is highly recommended to use these scripts.
+It is highly recommended to use the cli an not modify the running services.

 ## Services

+### Docker
 - **Plex**: Plex is a one-stop destination to stream movies, tv shows, sports & music
 - **Unmanic**: Unmanic is a simple tool for optimising your file library
 - **Tautulli**: Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics